SolarArbiter/SolarArbiter.github.io/benchmarks.md

 ### Automated generation

-Quasi-operational benchmark forecasts are currently produced for every reference forecast site in the Arbiter's database.
+Operational benchmark forecasts are currently produced for every reference forecast site in the Arbiter's database.
 Forecasts are currently only produced using the [intraday and longer horizons](#Intraday-and-longer-horizons) models described above.
 For these automated benchmark forecasts, we choose to define